-First, the encouraging: President Zelenskyy was taking over Ukraine in a hurry.
-He had appointed reformist ministers and supported long-stalled anti-corruption legislation.
-He took quick executive action, including opening Ukraine's High Anti-Corruption Court, which was established under the previous presidential administration but never allowed to operate.
-He called snap parliamentary elections-his party was so new it had no representation in the Rada-and later won an overwhelming mandate, controlling 60 percent of the seats.
-With his new parliamentary majority, President Zelenskyy changed the Ukrainian constitution to remove absolute immunity from Rada deputies, which had been the source of raw corruption for two decades.
-There was much excitement in Kyiv that this time things could be different-a new Ukraine might finally be breaking from its corrupt, post-Soviet past.
+First, the encouraging: President Zelenskyy was reforming Ukraine in a hurry.
+He appointed reformist ministers and supported long-stalled anti-corruption legislation.
+He took quick executive action, including opening Ukraine's High

+Anti-Corruption Court.
+With a new parliamentary majority stemming from snap elections, President Zelenskyy changed the Ukrainian constitution to remove absolute immunity from Rada deputies, the source of raw corruption for two decades.
+The excitement in Kyiv was palpable.
+This time could be different-a new Ukraine finally breaking from its corrupt, post-Soviet past.

-And yet, I found a confusing and unusual arrangement for making U.S. policy towards Ukraine.
+And yet, I found a confusing and unusual arrangement for making U.S. policy toward Ukraine.
 There appeared to be two channels of U.S. policy-making and implementation, one regular and one highly irregular.
-As the Chief of Mission, I had authority over the regular, formal diplomatic processes, including the bulk of the U.S. effort to support Ukraine against the Russian invasion and to help it defeat corruption.
-This regular channel of U.S. policy-making has consistently had strong, bipartisan support both in Congress and in all administrations since Ukraine's independence from Russia in 1991.
+As the acting ambassador, I had authority over the regular, formal diplomatic processes, including the bulk of the U.S. effort to support Ukraine against the Russian invasion and to help it defeat corruption.
+My colleague, Deputy Assistant Secretary of State George Kent, and our colleagues at the National Security Council (NSC) were my main points of contact in Washington in this regular channel.
+This channel is formally responsible for formulating and overseeing the implementation of U.S. foreign policy with respect to Ukraine, a policy that has consistently enjoyed strong, bipartisan support, both in Congress and in all administrations since Ukraine's independence from Russia in 1991.

-At the same time, however, there was an irregular, informal channel of U.S. policy-making with respect to Ukraine, one which included then-Special Envoy Kurt Volker, Ambassador Sondland, Secretary of Energy Rick Perry, and as I subsequently learned, Mr. Giuliani.
+At the same time, however, I encountered an irregular, informal channel of U.S. policy-making with respect to Ukraine, unaccountable to Congress, a channel that included then-Special Envoy Kurt Volker, U.S. Ambassador to the European Union Gordon Sondland, Secretary of Energy Rick Perry, White House Chief of Staff Mick Mulvaney, and, as I subsequently learned, Mr. Giuliani.
 I was clearly in the regular channel, but I was also in the irregular one to the extent that Ambassadors Volker and Sondland included me in certain conversations.
 Although this irregular channel was well-connected in Washington, it operated mostly outside of official State Department channels.

-This irregular channel began when Ambassador Volker, Ambassador Sondland, Secretary Perry, and Senator Ron Johnson briefed President Trump on May 23 upon their return from President Zelenskyy's inauguration.
-The delegation returned to Washington enthusiastic about the new Ukrainian president and urged President Trump to meet with him early on to cement the U.S.-Ukraine relationship.
-But from what I understood, President Trump did not share their enthusiasm for a meeting with Mr. Zelenskyy.
+The irregular channel began when Ambassador Volker, Ambassador Sondland, Secretary Perry, and Senator Ron Johnson briefed President Trump on May 23 upon their return from President Zelenskyy's inauguration.
+The delegation was as enthusiastic as I would soon become about the new Ukrainian president and urged President Trump to meet with him early on to cement the U.S.-Ukraine relationship.
+But from what I understood from the participants, President Trump did not share their enthusiasm for a meeting with President Zelenskyy.

-When I first arrived in Kyiv, in June and July, the actions of both the regular and the irregular channels of foreign policy served the same goal-a strong U.S.-

-Ukraine partnership-but it became clear to me by August that the channels had diverged in their objectives.
+When I arrived in Kyiv, the actions of both the regular and the irregular channels of foreign policy appeared to serve the same goal-a strong U.S.-Ukraine partnership.
+But it became clear to me by August that the channels had diverged in their objectives.
 As this occurred, I became increasingly concerned.

-In late June, one the goals of both channels was to facilitate a visit by President Zelenskyy to the White House for a meeting with President Trump, which President Trump had promised in his congratulatory letter of May 29.
+In late June, both channels were trying to facilitate a visit by President Zelenskyy to the White House for a meeting with President Trump, which President Trump had promised in his congratulatory letter of May 29.
 The Ukrainians were clearly eager for the meeting to happen.
-During a conference call with Ambassador Volker, Acting Assistant Secretary of State for European and Eurasian Affairs Phil Reeker, Secretary Perry, Ambassador Sondland, and Counselor of the U.S. Department of State Ulrich Brechbuhl on June 18, it was clear that a meeting between the two presidents was an agreed-upon goal.